 The fund may acquire securities issued by one or more of its "regular brokers or dealers," as defined in Rule 10b-1 under the 1940 Act.
 Rule 10b-1 provides that a "regular broker or dealer" is one of the ten brokers or dealers that, during the fund's last fiscal year: (1) received the greatest dollar amount of brokerage commissions from participating, either directly or indirectly, in the fund's portfolio transactions, (2) engaged as principal in the largest dollar amount of the fund's portfolio transactions, or (3) sold the largest dollar amount of the fund's securities.
-As the fund was not operational as of the date of this SAI, there is no information with respect to ownership of any securities of any "regular broker or dealer" as of that date.
+The following is a list of the issuers of the securities, and the aggregate value per issuer, of the fund's regular brokers or dealers held by the fund as of February 28, 2025, the end of its most recent fiscal year: